 But if you never try you’ll never know

 QUESTION: How old were you when you realised that you could write?
 Did you ever imagine that it could make you famous?

 Leonard da Vinci – A Polymath

 A polymath is a person of great learning in several fields.
 Leonardo da Vinci, who lived in the 15th century, pottered around with invention, painting, sculpting, architecture, science, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history and cartography.

-I’m in awe of his many talents.
-What impresses me the most was his inquisitive nature and ability to think outside the square.
+I am in awe of his many talents.
+What impresses me most was his inquisitive nature and ability to think outside the square.

 “It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
 They went out and happened to things.”